-As well as being a councillor, the mayor has extra duties.
-The mayor:
+As well as being a councillor, the mayor has extra duties including:

-- represents council at civic or ceremonial functions.
+- representing council at civic or ceremonial functions.

 Council is committed to being open, accountable and ethical.
 Councillors' conduct and performance must comply with the Local Government Act 2009.